miqo-no/Miqo.Config/README.md

 ## Acknowledgements

-The library was inspired by [Config.Net](https://github.com/aloneguid/config) by Ivan Gavryliuk.
 The encryption code is based on code by [Ckode.Encryption](https://github.com/NQbbe/Ckode.Encryption/) by Steffen Skov.

 ## License